 Inclusions

-7-night cruise in a deluxe superior air conditioned cabin with en-suite bathroom
+A 7-night cruise in a deluxe air-conditioned cabin with en-suite bathroom

 Captain's dinner with live entertainment

-guided walking tours of towns Zadar, Hvar and Split
+Guided walking tours in English of towns Zadar, Stari Grad and Split

 Kornati and Brijuni National Park entrance fees